Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 This support is experimental and subject to change.

-is treated as an integer for most contexts, while still
+either int32 or int64. p is treated as a point for most contexts,

-is neither a number nor a StructType, an exception is triggered (regardless of whetherp
+StructType, an exception is triggered (regardless of whether p

 Step 3: Binding the Struct